 - Co-browse can be used with any external chat without integration.
 In this case, the user will have to manually transfer the Co-browse session ID to the agent.
-See External Chat Without Integration. - Co-browse can be integrated with an external JavaScript-based chat to use the Co-browse built-in "Live Chat" button to start a chat and to automatically transfer the Co-browse session ID to the agent.
-You will need to implement an External Media Adapter for your chat widget and pass your external media adapter object to the primaryMedia Co-browse configuration option.
+See External Chat Without Integration. - Co-browse can be integrated with external chat using the Co-browse External Media Adapter API.